shootismoke/common/packages/dataproviders/docs/README.md

 }

 /**
- * The normalized data is an array of OpenAQ measurements */ type Normalized = OpenAQ[];
+ * The normalized data is an array of OpenAQ measurements.
+We ensure there is
+ * always at least one element in the Normalized array */ type Normalized = OpenAQ[];
 ```

 See [`openaq-data-format`](https://github.com/openaq/openaq-data-format) for more information.
+Note that in the above format, the `coordinates` field is always required, whereas it's optional in `openaq-data-format`.

 ### Full Documentation